Richard Seaman: 1937 Grand Prix season

 Seaman had a poor start to his Mercedes career in the 1937 Grand Prix Season, he was involved in the fatal accident of Ernst von Delius at the 1937 German Grand Prix, his injuries prevented him from competing at the following races, the Monaco Grand Prix and the Coppa Acerbo in Italy.
 Nonetheless, he finished fourth at the Italian Grand Prix at Livorno and repeated the feat at the non-championship Czechoslovakian Grand Prix at Brno.
 Neubauer demoted Seaman to reserve driver at the Swiss Grand Prix, much to his disappointment.
-Outside of Europe Seaman finished second to Bernd Rosemeyer at the Vanderbilt Cup in Long Island, New York in the United States.
-He also met former King Edward VIII on his visit to Nazi Germany.
+Outside of Europe, Seaman finished second to Bernd Rosemeyer at the American Automobile Association (AAA) sanctioned Vanderbilt Cup in Long Island, New York in the United States.

 1938 Grand Prix season

-Seaman further excelled in the 1938 season – he won the German Grand Prix- the biggest race of the year for the German teams, and became one of the favourite drivers of Adolf Hitler, it was the first time a British driver had won an AIACR European Championship race since Henry Segrave won the 1923 French Grand Prix.
+Seaman improved further during the 1938 season – he won the German Grand Prix- the biggest race of the year for the German teams, and became one of the favourite drivers of Adolf Hitler, it was the first time a British driver had won an AIACR European Championship race since Henry Segrave won the 1923 French Grand Prix.
 After his win, Mercedes retained Seaman as a reserve driver, racing in Livorno and Pescara whilst Seaman took a break.
 On his return, Seaman took pole and finished second in the Swiss Grand Prix at Bremgarten, his favourite circuit, and finished third at his home Grand Prix at Donington Park following a spin.
 His friend and biographer, George Monkhouse, called Seaman's drive at the Swiss Grand Prix, in difficult wet conditions, the best of his career.

 1939 Grand Prix season and death

-Seaman met Hitler at the 1939 Berlin Motor Show.

 Seaman had a slow start to the 1939 Grand Prix season, he attended the 1939 French Grand Prix but did not compete.
 Neubauer did not allow him to compete at the Tripoli Grand Prix.
 He competed at the 1939 Eifelrennen at the Nürburgring but retired early on with a broken clutch.

 Leading the 1939 Belgian Grand Prix at Spa-Francorchamps during a wet race, Seaman crashed his car into a tree during lap 22.
 It is thought he was using a line through a corner that was only normally used in the dry.
 After the impact, the car caught fire, with the unconscious driver still inside.
-Seaman died a few hours later as a result of his burns, at just 26 years of age; it was Mercedes' only fatality during that time.
-On his death bed he remarked to the Mercedes chief engineer, "I was going too fast for the conditions – it was entirely my own fault.
+Seaman died a few hours later as a result of his burns; it was Mercedes' only fatality during that time.
+On his death bed Seaman remarked to Mercedes' chief engineer, "I was going too fast for the conditions – it was entirely my own fault.
 I am sorry."

 After Seaman's death, Mercedes-Benz dealerships worldwide were ordered to display his photograph in their windows.
 Richard Seaman was buried at Putney Vale Cemetery in London.
-Mercedes-Benz still tend to his grave down to this day.
+A memorial stone commemorating Seaman was installed at Spa-Francorchamps; it later went missing and was never located.